FusionAuth/fusionauth-site/site/_posts/2020-10-26-announcing-fusionauth-1-20.md

 In addition to these features, there were over ten other bugs squashed and GitHub issues resolved as well.
 These fixes include changes to JWT contents in certain situations, dashboard user counts, and superfluous log messages.
 Please see the [release notes](/docs/v1/tech/release-notes/) for the full breakdown of the changes between 1.19 and 1.20.

-If you'd like to upgrade your FusionAuth instance, see our [upgrade guide](/docs/v1/tech/installation-guide/upgrade/).
-If you have a licensed edition, open a [support request from your account dashboard](https://account.fusionauth.io){:target="_blank"} and we'll take care of you, we promise.
+If you'd like to upgrade your self-hosted FusionAuth instance, see our [upgrade guide](/docs/v1/tech/installation-guide/upgrade/).
+If you have a FusionAuth Cloud deployment, open a [support request from your account dashboard](https://account.fusionauth.io){:target="_blank"} or [use our contact form](/contact){:target="_blank"} and we'll get your servers upgraded!
 Or, if you'd like to download and use FusionAuth, [check out your options](/pricing/).